 Video Interview Tips

-3. Prepare for a variety of pre-recorded video interview questions.
-Most video interviews are fairly short with 4-8 questions, yet they vary in style.
-Do not simply expect common interview questions as you can be asked a combination of competency and strength based questions as well as more analytical and situational questions.
+Most video interviews are fairly short with 4-8 questions, they often use motivational and competency-based questions to assess your fit for the role.
+Motivational questions might ask about your interest in the position and the company, while competency queries often require examples demonstrating specific skills.
+To prepare, review the job description and reflect on your experiences that align with the required skills.
+Think about scenarios where you’ve successfully applied these skills and be ready to discuss them.
+Structure your answers using the STAR method (Situation, Task, Action, Result) to ensure clarity and relevance.
+This approach not only helps you stay focused but also makes your responses more impactful, showcasing your qualifications effectively.Do not simply expect common interview questions as you can be asked a combination of competency and strength based questions as well as more analytical and situational questions.
 Whilst competency questions test the ‘what’ and ‘how’ you behaved in a situation, strength questions test your natural strengths and enthusiasm.
-It is impossible to predict every question so prepare for a range of questions or prompts such as those given below:
+It is impossible to predict every question so prepare for a range of questions.

-Common interview questions:
+Common video interview questions

 - Tell me about yourself and what you could bring to this programme/role.